 Practice Practice Practice

 No matter how much you review concepts or read science articles, you will still need to do practice questions.
 To excel on the MCAT’s Psychological, Social, and Biological Foundations of Behavior section, you must learn how to apply your knowledge and analytical skills to practice passages and questions.
 This, of course, is true for all four sections of the MCAT so make sure you make time in your study schedule to do lots of practice!
+Our Magoosh social science expert, Kat, has been a professor of sociology for 11 years and knows a ton about premed curricula and the MCAT.
+If you sign up for the Magoosh course, you’ll get access to tons of practice questions and over 300 lessons, designed by Kat, physicians, and science teachers.

 Hopefully, you now have a better idea of how to study psychology and sociology for the MCAT.
 The other subjects on the exam require slightly different approaches so make sure to check out our other posts on how to study MCAT Biology and Chemistry.